Coronavirus: Can Germany's infection protection law be compared to the Nazis' 'Enabling Act?' | DW | 18.11.2020

 This is not a trivial affair, Wirsching admitted.

-In fact, a comparison to the Weimar Republic, Germany's first democracy that lasted from 1919 to 1933, could be drawn, Wirschning believes.
+In fact, a comparison to the Weimar Republic, Germany's first democracy that lasted from 1919 to 1933, could be drawn, Wirsching believes.

 In 1923, he points out, Germany was facing a currency crisis, hyperinflation with severe economic and social repercussions.
 The Reichstag then passed an "Enabling Law," making it possible for the government to take financial, economic, and social measures it considered necessary.